hunglv51/MyInsta/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things I may want to cover:

-* Ruby version
+* Ruby version 2.3.3
+* Rails Installer: 3.4.0
+* Deployment instructions
+ install Rails Installer
+ install ImageMagick 6.9.9-40 Q16 (64-bit) (2018-03-25)
+ run bundle install

 * System dependencies